Introducing the Prenatal DHA Test

 Why the Prenatal DHA Test?

-Omega-3 DHA is an important nutrient during pregnancy because it can help you carry your baby to full term and is an essential building block for your baby’s brain and eyes.
-Having your baby too early can cause major complications, like serious illness, but it also can cost on average $50,000 more than an uncomplicated birth in the US.
-All pregnant and lactating women are supposed to eat at least 300 mg of DHA per day through both diet and supplements, but research shows the vast majority do not meet this recommendation.
-DHA levels in blood go up and down mainly based on how much you eat, but your baby is also soaking up as much DHA as they can.
-Knowing your Prenatal DHA level can give you the information you need to make sure you get enough DHA for you and your baby.
+Omega-3 DHA is an important nutrient during pregnancy because it can help you carry your baby to term and is an essential building block for your baby’s brain and eyes.
+Knowing your Prenatal DHA level can give you the information you need to make sure you are get enough Omega-3 DHA for both you and your baby.

 How it Works